 2017 Western Montana Career Fair

-The annual Missoula Job Service Career Fair is western Montana’s largest Career Fair.
-It will be held April 27th at the Hilton Garden Inn.
-Typically around 100 employers will attend.
-Early sign ups tell the Job Service they are looking for employees of all skill levels — including skilled, professional and entry level employees.
+The Job Service says over 90 businesses are registered and they say they are looking for employees of all skill levels — including skilled, professional and entry level employees.
 There are manufacturers, medical offices, hospitals, contractors, service companies and much, much more.
 A list of all the businesses and organizations signed up is shown below and updated frequently.
 Post-secondary, specialized and apprenticeship programs will also be there with information.

-Update your resume and give some thought to the type of jobs you are interested in.
-A list of employers – with live links to their Jobs or HR page, if available, can be found on this page.
+To give job seekers an additional tool to help them prepare to attend, Mountain Broadcasting has a list of employers – with live links to their Jobs or HR pages, if available, on this page.
 There are also tips and strategies for your job search that may be very helpful.

 At the event a map will be provided, so take a minute and make a plan before you walk into the ballroom.
 New this year will be an area specifically for interviews where employers can sit down and conduct longer one-on-one interviews with candidates.